alexkolo/strategic-ai/portfolio.md

 <img src="{{ site.image_url }}/ChatGPT Image May 14, 2025, 07_51_31 PM - Enhancing Gas Turbine Digital Twin Accuracy & Efficiency with Statistical Modeling.svg" alt="Enhancing Gas Turbine Digital Twin Accuracy & Efficiency with Statistical Modeling" height="200"/>
 </div>

-_For a same PdM SaaS startup, this project aimed to improve the accuracy and reduce the calibration overhead of their digital twin models for Combined Cycle Gas Turbines (CCGT) by integrating advanced statistical methods._
+_For a same SaaS startup, this project aimed to improve the accuracy and reduce the calibration overhead of their digital twin models for Combined Cycle Gas Turbines (CCGT) by integrating advanced statistical methods._

-- **Challenge:** The company's digital twin for CCGTs, primarily relying on physics-based models, encountered lengthy calibration times and limitations in fault detection sensitivity.
+- **Challenge:** The company's CCGT digital twin of its root-cause failure analysis product, which relied primarily on physics-based models, suffered from long calibration times and limited fault detection sensitivity.
 There was a need to enhance model accuracy and efficiency without extensive manual tuning.
 - **Solution:** I developed and benchmarked advanced statistical models (Python, Scikit-learn) designed to complement the existing physics-based digital twins.
 This involved implementing a novel "best-performance" data filtering technique, robust feature engineering from sensor data, and leading a rigorous comparative analysis against the traditional physical models.
 - **Outcome:** Successful demonstration of **reduced model calibration times and customization costs by over 50%** compared to purely traditional approaches, while often improving diagnostic accuracy and fault detection sensitivity for key turbine parameters.
 The new data-driven methods and filters were adopted, benefiting both statistical and physics-based model workflows.
 - **Technical Highlight / Technologies Used:** Python, Scikit-learn, Advanced Statistical Modeling (Regression), Time-Series Analysis, Feature Engineering, Custom Data Clustering & Binning, Model Benchmarking, "Best-Performance" Data Filtering Logic.